reverbdotcom/rescue-unique-constraint/README.md

 # RescueUniqueConstraint

+> [!WARNING]
+> This library is no longer maintained.
+Please consider forking the repository for your own use.

 ActiveRecord doesn't do a great job of rescuing ActiveRecord::RecordNotUnique violations resulting from a duplicate entry on a database level unique constraint.